 Please visit the timetable by clicking here for current information on subject availability.

 |48 credit points of core units including OT001 and OT002

-In Ridley Online units you can expect to be guided through a variety of weekly learning activities which are designed to develop your understanding of and skills in the themes and passages related to your unit.
-These usually include watching videos, reading, completing set learning tasks and contributing to online seminars and interacting with your peers.
-Allow 10-12 hours study time per week for this advanced unit.
+In this subject, you can expect to be guided through a variety of weekly learning activities which are designed to develop your understanding of and skills in the themes and passages covered by the syllabus.
+For online students, these usually include watching videos, reading, completing set learning tasks and contributing to online seminars and interacting with your peers.
+Allow 10-12 hours study time per week for this advanced subject.